joshuamoorexyz/GAN-Channel_Modeling-IntrotoML/README.md

-# Textual GAN for Wireless Channel Modeling
+# Textual GAN for Wireless Channel Modeling - CSE 4/6693

 ### Description:
-(Needs to be completed)
+This is a Wasserstein GAN created to produce synthetic UAV channel data.
+This is the version of the model produced for CSE 4693 / 6693.

 ### Model Architecture